LiveLike/livelike-docs/docs/Web SDK/web-chat-localization.md

 next:
   description: ''
 ---
-As an integrator you have the ability to localize the EngagementSDK chat and widget experience.
+As an integrator you have the ability to localize the EngagementSDK features.
 Multiple languages can be used, and they can be changed on the fly.

 ## The localization object